-- 3-ring binder for lecture print outs, notes, worksheets, and pen/pencil for note-taking. - Periodic Table for use in class. - Mastering Chemistry notebook: problem solving, identify important problem solving patterns, record problems you need to get help with and problems you need to repeat before taking the exam.
+- 3-ring binder for handouts notes, worksheets, and pen/pencil for note-taking. - Periodic Table for use in class. - Mastering Chemistry notebook: problem solving notes, identify important problem solving patterns, record problems you need to get help with and problems you need to repeat before taking the exam.